 "Da.
 Maybe we tell him wife wants dead, he pays us to kill wife.
 Then we haf first payment from wife, then full payment from him."

 "Nyet, he maybe doesn't believe, runs away or goes to cops.
 He also knows us.
 Too complicated, we get the money, we kill the target."

 "I am curious eef target can figure out why someone ees want him dead.
 He must not think so, or he would do something.
 But when we tell him, does he know right away, or ees it meestery to him?"

 They pull in their driveway at quarter to eleven.

 Katja, "You going to keep gun?"

 "Da, is good one, silencer works.
-When I thought over, it seemed dumb to throw away.
+When I thought it over, it seemed dumb to throw away.
 Most people are shot by somebody they know.
 Cops find gun, match up ballistic.
 We don't know targets, we use soft nose hollow point, bullet is mostly destroyed.
 I read they can sometimes get match from fragment, but first they need gun.
 Nobody is looking for us, nobody knows we have guns.
 We have three Glock, plus revolvers.
 Use different one each time.
 Not likely that cops will match bullet to another person shot someplace else.
 And if they do, where is gun?"